51st-Vfw/JAFDTC/doc/Airframe_F16C.md

 Below the programming table is a graphical representation of the countermeasure programs.
 This shows the timing of the flare and chaff releases on a common timeline.
 Gold circles represent flares while teal diamonds represent chaff.

+### Integration with DCS DTC

+TODO integration with dcs dtc

 ## Datalink